3 Methods to Learn Chinese with Subtitles (Plus Resources)

 2. Mix It Up and Flip-flop Between Subtitles

 Some streaming platforms offer subtitles in multiple languages but you can only select one at a time.
-However, with a selection of multiple languages, you have the additional capacity to switch between languages any time you like.
+However, with a selection of multiple languages, you have the additional capacity to switch between them any time you like.

 Challenge yourself to watch one scene entirely in Chinese

 You’re not ready to see an entire film with Chinese subtitles because you don’t want to be completely lost.
-We get it.
+I get it.
 So take it slow and watch the next scene with Chinese audio and subtitles and see how much you understand.

 Or you can rewind the movie and watch that killer action scene again and try to say the lines along with the characters (fight moves are optional).
 Do this as often as you like throughout the movie until you’re ready to go without subtitles.